donaldej/adjs/README.md

 Contributers are welcome to help out by adding more functionality, optimizing some of my code or by just helping test and research.

-Dillinger uses Gulp + Webpack for fast developing.
-Make a change in your file and instantanously see your updates!

 ### Currently Working
  - signIn method - Authenticate with your registered email and password.
  - getUserInfo method - Retrieve user settings as well as the websocket urls.